daniicereezzo/Super-Mario-Bros-levels-generators/README.md

   chmod +x ./generate.sh
   ```

+  Note: You can change the name of the conda environment from `env_promp` to any name you prefer.

-  Note: Remember to fill in the missing data in the generate.sh script.
+  **IMPORTANT:** Remember to fill in the missing data in the `generate.sh` script.

 - **Execution command:**
   ```sh